The HTML Intro Course contains 5 Code Avengers' online

 Some neat tricks

-View the HTML code for any webpage: Press CTRL+U in Windows, or CMD+U in Mac.
+View the HTML code for any webpage: Press CTRL+U

 To turn off CSS code for any website drag the following bookmarklet to your bookmarks toolbar, and click the bookmark to turn off CSS code: <a href="javascript: var el = document.querySelectorAll('style,link');for (var i=0; i<el.length; i++) {el[i].parentNode.removeChild(el[i]); };">Remove Styles</a>